KrisGoorhuis/pleo-space-rockets/README.md

 The types associated with data returned from spacexdata.com were built with a little bit of `typeof` cheating.
 The launch pad object in particular is huge, so converting it to a hard type by hand would take a fair bit of time.
 I'd do this for production, but this method came with bonus overlap with testing.

-`framer-motion`, which came with the Chakra update, required a webpack config update relating to a `.mjs` file.
+`framer-motion`, which came with the Chakra update, required a webpack config update relating to a `.mjs`.
 Because `create-react-app` doesn't let us modify its webpack config directly, I addressed it with `react-app-rewired`.
 A config-overrides files was added at the root with
 ```
    {
-      type: 'javascript/auto',
      test: /\.mjs$/,
-      use: []
-   },
+     include: /node_modules/,
+     type: "javascript/auto"
+   }
 ```

 There were a few other small updates, such as removing the "alt" from a Chakra element appearing as an iframe.